 Which causes me to question whether the imagery used by our Lord in describing Himself as the Good Shepherd and us as His sheep might contain a hint of a rebuke.
 After all, there are other images used by our Lord in the Gospels that are a bit more flattering: a father and his children, a general and his soldiers.
 They all make the same point, but a shepherd and his sheep?
 Who wants to be regarded as a sheep?

 The answer is, we do.
-We want to be our Lord's sheep because, as our Lord says, the Good Shepherd lays down his life for his sheep, opens to them the gate to safety and, as in today’s Gospel lesson, searching tirelessly for the one who is lost.
-Penetrating deep into that image, we realize that the Good Shepherd does these things without any hope of receiving anything in return.
-He does it because He knows that his sheep have absolutely no facility to protect themselves.
+We want to be our Lord's sheep because, as our Lord says, the Good Shepherd lays down his life for his sheep, and opens to them the gate to safety.
+Penetrating deep into that image, we realize that the Good Shepherd puts Himself willingly between the wolf and His sheep for no practical reason, and without any hope of receiving anything in return.
+He does it because He knows that the sheep, being the stupidest animals on the farm, have absolutely no facility to protect themselves.
 And while we often use the Gospel of the Good Shepherd to expound on the qualities of what makes a good shepherd, using it to talk about priests and bishops and what they should be, it behooves us, I think, to consider what it is that makes a good sheep; and, what makes a good sheep is complete obedience and docility to the will of the Shepherd.
 The Shepherd is able to protect His sheep and keep them safe only when the sheep go where the Shepherd tells them to go.
 It's when the sheep decide to go off on their own and wander that the Shepherd loses sight of them and is no longer able to protect them.